FullStaQD/architecture/docs/index.md

    how concrete open-source components developed in the FullStaQD project make up an instantiation of the reference architecture.

-Our Reference Architecture is a living document, open to community input and continuously evolving alongside the quantum computing research.
+Our Reference Architecture is a living document, open to community input and continuously evolving alongside quantum computing research.
 We welcome feedback and suggestions, which can be submitted using our [change process](https://github.com/FullStaQD/architecture/blob/main/CONTRIBUTING.md#changing-the-architecture).

 This project is part of [FullStaQD](https://fullstaqd.de), a German flagship project in quantum software research that aims to improve modularity and